stefanocaronia/wallyti/README.md

 	});
 ```

 There is no specific css needed, you're free to customize container and blocks.
 *Wallyti* will set the necessary attributes, for example box-sizing and position will be overwritten by the plugin script.
+The class 'wallity-moving' will be added to the block *while* they are moving.

 ```css
 	#container {